Keyrose557/VMware-Virtual-initiative/README.md

 # Intro to VMware

-## Getting familiar with VMware Workstaion.
+## Get familiar with VMware Workstaion.

 - [ ] Create a Folder for your virtual workspace on your pc, here is an example of what that could look like. <br>
 ### Lets stay organized 😊